Common Rue May Treat Nervous System Conditions

-Ruta graveolens is called Common Rue.
+Ruta graveolens is called Common Rue or simply Rue.
 Rue is a flowering plant that belongs to the Rutaceae family and is native to the Balkan Peninsula.

 It has a long history of medicinal use and has been traditionally employed in Eastern European and Western herbalism.

 Common Rue has been used in these and other traditional medicines for centuries.
 It has been employed for its anti-inflammatory, analgesic, and antimicrobial effects.
 It has been used to alleviate menstrual pain, reduce inflammation, and treat digestive disorders.
 It has also been used with success on various rheumatic diseases, eye conditions, multiple sclerosis, skin dermatitis and pain.

 Rue has been administered as fresh herbs, infusions (teas), extracts, oils and leaf powders.

 Additionally, common rue has been utilized as an insect repellent and for its potential anti-cancer properties.

 In a 2020 study from the Italy’s University of Campania and the Department of Clinical Neuroscience, at Stockholm’s Karoliska Institutet, researchers found that rue exerted positive effects on the central nervous system.
 They found that its positive nerve effects had “wide spectrum activity.”

 With regard to its nervous system effects, the herb has been found to be an active inhibitor of acetylcholinesterase (AChE).
 This anti-AChE effect gives rue the ability to improve memory and help with nervous system conditions.